-Researchers demonstrate efficacy of novel depression therapyNovember 28th, 2012 in Psychology & Psychiatry /
+Researchers demonstrate efficacy of novel depression therapyNovember 28, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Depression among older adults can lead to serious health problems.
 Jojanneke Korte, PhD student at the University of Twente, investigated the effects of the life-review group therapy programme "The Stories we live by" ("Op verhaal komen" in Dutch) in some two hundred older patients (55+) with mild depressive symptoms.
 According to Korte, "The process of systematically recalling memories, otherwise known as life-review', is found to be effective.
 Depressive symptoms had disappeared in more than half of participants by the end of the course, and these participants were still symptom-free nine months later."

 Approximately 40% of mental health institutions in the Netherlands offer "The stories we live by" group therapy.
 The therapy consists of eight group meetings lasting two hours each.
 Korte's research has shown that a diverse target group can be helped by "The stories we live by".
 The RIVM has now officially endorsed the programme as an effective treatment for mild depressive symptoms in older adults (55+).
 "In contrast to cognitive behavioural therapy, for example, this method is highly accessible and provides a positive approach," said Jojanneke Korte.
 "The costs are currently somewhat higher than for regular care.
 They could be lowered, however, for example by making the groups larger or reducing the number of group mentors."